 , held in Rishikesh in March each year.
 The week long festival is one of the biggest annual yoga gatherings in the world.

 Attendees get to take part in a comprehensive program of yoga classes, and evening discussions with some of India's leading spiritual leaders.
 There are also vegetarian cooking classes, and the Yoga Aid Challenge charity fundraiser.

-Shivpuri is a highly recommended side trip from Rishikesh, especially if you're into adventure.
+Shivpuri is a highly recommended side trip, especially if you're into adventure.
 Located 22 kilometers (14 miles) upstream, it's a place of mesmerizing natural beauty.
 You'll find excellent white water rafting there, with Grade 3 and 4 rapids.
 Tented accommodations with attached bathrooms, such as those provided by Camp Hammock

 , add to the uniqueness of the setting in the middle of white sand beach and jungle.
 There's also an excellent bungee jump zone